ManiAm/VENTOS_Public/README.md

         ./configure

 **Step 7:** Now you can compile OMNET++ by using make.
-Compiling takes some time, so relax and grab a cup of coffe!
+Compiling takes some time, so relax and grab a cup of coffee!

         make